-1Earlier the balance ratio was used but the balance index from 2017 onwards will be calculated according to the above (SFS:676).
+1For balance index 2016 and earlier the balance ratio was used (SFS:676).

 Figure A.2 Rate of Rebate and Guarantee

 The point between the vertical lines is the median value.
 The starting point for the upper vertical line is the 75th percentile; the ending point is the maximum value.
 The starting point for the lower vertical line is the 25th percentile; the ending point is the minimum value.